Marilwoo/exprob_3/README.md

 - Checks if it has any complete and consistent hypothesis
 - If yes goes to home position to check if it is the winning one
 - If not, randomly chooses the next room to visit
-- Once all the rooms are visited once it goes to the center to check the hypotheses
 - If winning hypothesis is found the game ends
 - If not, the behavior starts from the beginning